 Hibiclens is a skin cleanser that kills germs for 24 hours after using it (see Figure 1).
 Showering with Hibiclens before your surgery will help lower your risk of infection after surgery.
 You can buy Hibiclens at your local pharmacy without a prescription.

-Your nurse will give you the resource Getting Ready for Surgery, or you can search for it on www.mskcc.org/pe.
+Your nurse will give you the resource Getting Ready for Surgery.
 It tells you what you need to do to prepare for your surgery.
 Your nurse will also give you any other resources that you may need.Back to top

 The Morning of Your Surgery